EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 ## Experimental design
-In spring 2024, we establish populations subject to different 'admixture' (i.e. migration) treatments, ranging from zero (no admixture) to local (local admixture) to distant (core-edge admixture and refugium-edge admixture).
+In spring 2024, we establish experimental populations subject to four different 'admixture' (i.e. migration) treatments, ranging from zero (no admixture) to local (local admixture) to distant (core-edge admixture and refugium-edge admixture).
 The figure below shows a typical design at an edge site.
-The same experiment is set up at 11 gardens across the range of *M. annua*: range refugium (blue, n = 1 garden), core (blue, n = 3 gardens), edge (orange, n = 3 gardens), and beyond range margins (red, n = 4 gardens).
-This coordinated experiment allows the experimental populations to be subject to range-wide variation in abiotic and biotic conditions.
+The same experimental design is repeated in 11 gardens across the entire range of *M. annua* and beyond its range margins: one garden in the refugium range  (blue), three gardens in the range core (blue), three gardens at the range margins (orange) and four gardens beyond range margins (red).
+Therefore, the experimental populations are exposed to range-wide variation in abiotic and biotic conditions.

  <center><img src="assets/img/design.png" alt="Experimental design" height="60%" width="60%"></center>